W. Va. Code § 18B-1-6

 For a serious health condition that makes the employee unable to perform the employee’s job.

 FMLA provides two military related benefits.
 Eligible employees may use up to twelve weeks for a spouse, child, or parent on active duty to address certain qualifying exigencies.
 The Act also includes a special leave entitlement that permits up to twenty six weeks of leave during a single twelve month period.
-This may be provided to a covered service member who has a serious injury or illness that occurred in the line of duty and renders him/her medically unfit to perform his/her duties.
+This may be provided to a covered service member who has a serious injury or illness that occurred in the line of duty and renders the employee medically unfit to perform the specified job duties.

-WVSOM requires the employee to use accrued paid leave while taking approved FMLA leave.
-An employee’s annual leave does not have to be exhausted before the employee can go off the payroll, but all sick leave does.
-FMLA leave can run concurrent with paid sick, annual, or catastrophic leave.
-In other words, the 12 weeks of FMLA leave would include any paid leave that is used by the employee during this period.
-Medical insurance coverage may continue during this leave period if the employee continues to pay the employee’s share of the insurance premiums and provides monthly medical verification from a care provider as required by WVSOM’s health insurance provider.
+FMLA leave may be used for a maximum of 12 weeks during a 12 month period.
+It may be used intermittently, with prior approval from WVSOM.
+FMLA leave may be used concurrent with paid sick, annual, or catastrophic leave, or it may be used after all other paid leave is exhausted.
+Medical insurance coverage may continue during an unpaid FMLA leave period, if the employee continues to pay the employee’s share of the insurance premiums and provides monthly medical verification from a care provider as required by WVSOM’s health insurance provider.
 FMLA entitles an employee to the same or equivalent job upon the employee’s return to work within the designated time period, and it protects employees from retaliation.
-WVSOM calculates FMLA on a 12-month rolling period from the time that leave is initially taken for a maximum of 12 weeks leave in that 12-month period.
+WVSOM calculates FMLA on a 12-month rolling period from the time that FMLA leave is initially taken for a maximum of 12 weeks FMLA leave in that 12-month period.

 FMLA is a federally mandated program and final determination regarding the use of FMLA by WVSOM employees will be consistent with current FMLA standards and requirements.